canonical/netplan/doc/single-nic-vm-host-with-vlans.md

 # How to configure a virtual machine host with a single network interface and three VLANs

-In this How to, you will learn how to configure a virtual machine host using netplan and virsh.
+In this How to, you will learn how to configure a virtual machine host using Netplan and virsh.
 The host in this scenario has a single network interface and three VLAN networks.

 ## Prerequisites